issp-center-dev/TeNeS/docs/sphinx/en/source/file_specification/expert_format.rst

 ``observable`` section
 ==========================

-In this section, the information about observing physical quantities is specified.
+In this section, the information about physical quantities to be observed is specified.

 .. csv-table::
    :header: "Name", "Description", "Type"